How to learn Korean language well.

-Well acquainted with the Korean alphabets and the basic Grammar?
+Well acquainted with the Korean alphabet and the Basic Grammar?
 Excellent.

 How to practice listening

-Don’t be intimidated by the look of the Korean Alphabets if you want to start learning the Korean language.
-They are nothing like the Chinese characters but latin alphabets that carry easy phonetic sounds.
+Don’t be intimidated by the look of the Korean Alphabet if you want to start learning the Korean language.
+They are nothing like the Chinese characters but Latin alphabets that carry easy phonetic sounds.

 Try the trial lessons when choosing between different Korean language schools.
-When you start attending the Korean classes, don’t be too enthusiastic, don’t over exert yourself.
+When you start attending Korean classes, don’t be too enthusiastic, don’t overexert yourself.
 Save your energy for the long journey.

-Remember to do revision at home (or at least to the homework given) so that you won’t forget what you have learned and able to catch up the next Korean lesson.
+Remember to do revision at home (or at least to the homework given) so that you won’t forget what you have learned and be able to catch up on the next Korean lesson.

-Try listening to different Korean speakers and get your ears be familiar with verbal Korean.
-Listening to K-pop or K-drama will do good too.
-Challenge your Korean proficiency with test from the easiest level.
+Try listening to different Korean speakers and get your ears to be familiar with verbal Korean.
+Listening to K-pop or K-drama will do well too.
+Challenge your Korean proficiency with tests from the easiest level.